HyotaeKim/erlmixPP/README.md

 ## Installation

-You can install the development version of erlmixPP like so:
+You can install the package with the following R-commnand:

 ``` r
 remotes::install_github("HyotaeKim/erlmixPP")